 Rarely has a team come out of “nowhere” to win the World Series over the past several years, but plenty of fringe contenders have started the season with long odds before getting hot at the right time.
 According to archives compiled by William Hill Sportsbook, the Kansas City Royals were listed with +3300 odds to win it all during the first month of the 2015 season.
 Those odds dropped to +1400 in May, +1000 in June, and were down to +550 by the time the playoffs began.

 In 2014, the San Francisco Giants opened the season with +2500 World Series odds and went on to win it all.
 The Boston Red Sox were getting +2800 odds prior to the 2013 season, and the St. Louis Cardinals were getting +2500 odds prior to the 2011 season.

 Hence, there is value in placing a small bet on an underdog early in the season.
-The Washington Nationals, Chicago Cubs, and even the slugging Colorado Rockies come to mind as fringe contenders with long odds this year.
-The past three years, the World Series crown has gone to one of the favored teams.
-The Cubs, Astros, and Red Sox paid off after opening the season with odds around +1000 or lower.
+The Cardinals, Blue Jays, A’s and Rays come to mind as fringe contenders with long odds this year.
 There is a chance that an unexpected champion is crowned, but it is not guaranteed in today’s MLB due to the importance of pitching in the postseason.

 Other ways to bet on the World Series

 For those with wagering experience in other sports, much of the baseball terminology and concepts will be familiar.
 However, as with all sports, there are certain bet types and props that naturally are particular to the individual sport.

 Here are the various ways to get a wager down on the World Series.